Learn more about us by watching this video, then scroll below.

 DALIAH SAPER is a member of the Illinois Bar and both the General Bar and Trial Bar of the U.S. District Court for the Northern District of Illinois.
 She has handled many high profile cases (including one she argued before the Illinois Supreme Court) and is regularly interviewed on national tv, radio, and in several publications including: Fox News, CNBC, ABC News, The Chicago Tribune, WGN Radio, NPR, and a slew of smaller websites.
-She has repeatedly received the honor of being named a “Rising Star” by Super Lawyers magazine (2009,2010,2011,2012,2013), is recognized as a leading Media and Entertainment lawyer by Chambers and Partners, featured on the cover of TheXemplar magazine, profiled by the Chicago Law Bulletin, and has been nominated for the prestigious ATHENA Young Professional Leadership Award.
-This year, Law Bulletin Publishing Company selected Daliah Saper as a “40 under 40,” an incredibly competitive list of accomplished attorneys compiled from over 1250 qualified nominations.
+She has received the honor of being named a “Rising Star” by Super Lawyers magazine six years in a row, is recognized as a leading Media and Entertainment lawyer by Chambers and Partners, featured on the cover of TheXemplar magazine, profiled by the Chicago Law Bulletin, and has been nominated for the prestigious ATHENA Young Professional Leadership Award.
+Most significantly, Daliah has also been honored as a “40 Under 40″ by Law Bulletin Publishing Company, an incredibly competitive list of accomplished attorneys compiled from over 1250 highly qualified nominations.
 (Read the detailed profile here.)

 CHRIS MCELWAIN graduated from the University of Southern California, Gould School of Law, where he served on the Southern California Law Review.
 He spent a semester during his third year of law school at Hong Kong University studying international intellectual property law.
 His article on fair use in copyright law, “Fact in the World,” won second place nationally in an ASCAP-sponsored legal writing competition, was published in the Journal of the Copyright Society of the U.S.A., and was reprinted in the Entertainment, Publishing and the Arts Handbook as one of the best entertainment law articles of 2011.